mvolkmann/blog/src/prolog.md

   tfilter(is_var, Terms, Variables),
   length(Variables, Count),
+  % When a query does not contain any variables, we want a Boolean result.
   ( Count == 0 ->
     ( call(Goal) -> Results = true; Results = false )
   ; Count == 1 ->